doublergreer/MouseData_Deseq/project.md

 ## [57] "Gm19810"       "Gm8723"        "Gm48419"       "Cyp1a1"
 ## [61] "Gm16429"       "Gm13694"       "Gm49388"       "Gm48419"
 ```

-There's a lot of 'Gm' genes in this list, as well as some predicted genes with some funky names.
+## There's a lot of 'Gm' genes in this list, as well as some predicted genes with some funky names.
-## Let's filter the genes we aren't interested in:
+## Let's filter them since they are likely not of interest.

 ``` r
 data <- data_sig_4fold[!grepl("Gm", data_sig_4fold$gene_name), ]